-Applications are open from March 1, 2021 to May 15, 2021, and positions are filled on a first-come, first-served basis, subject to meeting application criteria.
+Applications are open from March 1, 2021 to May 15, 2021 to first-year students and until June 15, 2021 for transfer students.
+Positions are filled on a first-come, first-served basis, subject to meeting application criteria.
 The earlier you turn in your application and deposit, the better the chance of being accepted for the program.

 If high enrollment means that no places are available, you may choose to be put on a waitlist, or to be considered for one of our other pre-orientation programs.